cryptosharks131/lndg/README.md

 ### Step 2 - Setup Backend Data, Automated Rebalancing and HTLC Stream Data
 The files `jobs.py`, `rebalancer.py` and `htlc_stream.py` inside lndg/gui/ serve to update the backend database with the most up to date information, rebalance any channels based on your lndg dashboard settings and to listen for any failure events in your htlc stream.
 A refresh interval of at least 10-20 seconds is recommended for the `jobs.py` and `rebalancer.py` files for the best user experience.

-Recommend Setup With Supervisord or Systemd
+Recommend Setup With Supervisord (least setup) or Systemd (most compatible)
 1. Supervisord
   a) Setup supervisord config `.venv/bin/python initialize.py -sd`
   b) Install Supervisord `.venv/bin/pip install supervisor`